AnthonyEdmonds/alternate-diagonals/README.md

 # alternate-diagonals
 A simple module for Foundry VTT which sets the grid to use alternating diagonals.

+## This is not required for Foundry v12+

+As of Foundry v12 you can now set the diagonal rules for your game under **Configure Settings -> Core -> Square Grid Diagonals**.

+This library will be archived for Foundry v11 users.

 ## About

 This Foundry VTT module allows you to apply the alternate diagonals rule to a game system, notably the "Simple World-Building" system.